ajinkeya17/Book-Recommender-System/README.md

 Now we need to recommend movie to User 3.
 Based on ratings for m1,m2,m3 User 2 seems to have similar preferences as User 3 and thus we consider that whatever User 2 likes, User 3 will also like.
 Thus, since from m4 and m5 which User 3 hasn't watched we see that User 2 has liked m5 and thus we recommend m5 to User 3 as well

 ii.)
 Item to Item based :
+In this each item/product is assigned a vector of ratings b different users.
+The recommendation given to a user who likes one product will be it's n closest product vectors.

+Item to Item based is generally the preferred method and is implemented in our project